 Originally from Richmond, Virginia, Will received a Bachelors of Science from Virginia Tech in Human, Nutrition, Foods, and Exercise with an emphasis on Exercise and Health Promotion.
 After taking a year off from higher education and serving as the Front Desk Manager at the Midlothian Athletic Club in Richmond, Va, he accepted the Graduate Assistant of Fitness position at Virginia Tech.

 In December 2013 Will received a Masters of Arts in Instructional Technology.
-Will joined the University Recreation team at NC State in May 2014 as the Strength and Conditioning Coordinator.
+Will joined the Wellness and Recreation team at NC State in May 2014 as the Strength and Conditioning Coordinator.
 He currently holds certifications from ACE, Les Mills, FMS, and the American Red Cross.

 Leigha is an active member in the National Intramural Recreational Sports Association, having presented at several conferences, and served in a number of roles, including service as the Region VI Student Leader and coordinating the 2014 and 2015 Region VI Student Lead On.
 Leigha is nationally certified through the American Council on Exercise, and American Red Cross.

 Originally from western New York, Judy received the majority of her art and design education from the University of New York at Fredonia.
 Now an alumni of North Carolina State University, Judy graduated with her Bachelors degree in Art Studies focusing on Visual Arts in December 2013.